Beard tax: France

 The bearded Francis I of France received approval from the pope in the early 1500s to levy a tax on priests' beards in part to fund his wars with the Holy Roman Empire.
 This led to a divide between the wealthier court ecclesiastics who could afford the tax and poorer village priests who could not.

 Yemen

-In 1936, the Kingdom of Yemen introduced a "no-beard tax," allowed men with clean-shaven faces to pay a tax in lieu of growing a beard.
+In 1936, the Kingdom of Yemen introduced a "no-beard tax", which meant men who were clean-shaven had to pay a tax in lieu of growing a beard.
 This policy differed from the approach taken in other Islamic nations where tradition and sharia law have been used to require the growing of beards under threat of punishment.